BaseHead, Databases & Libraries!

 Sooo…..Once you get your options/settings correct on the Import Window, select a folder or files to import and press the ‘Import’ button to start adding files to the Database.

-You should definitively watch the two Getting Started Video first before you continue to see how to Import and get going quickly!
+You should definitely watch the below Getting Started Video first before you continue to see how to Import and get going quickly!

 Tip: If you watch this video you can skim thru the next few pages of this manual much quicker…8)